WhitmanHall/WhitmanHall.github.io/_posts/2024-06-02-FFB-Wheel-Upgrade.md

 ## Building Timeline
 ![](/assets/img/DFGTwithmotor.jpg)
-*The game wheel with old motor removed and more powerful motor installed*
+*The wheel with old motor removed and more powerful motor installed*

 ![](/assets/img/DFGToldmotor.jpg)
 *The original motor removed from the wheel*